 5. Board Access to Senior Management and Outside Advisors

-All Board members have access to senior management, with the expectation that such contact would be minimally disruptive to the business operation of the Company.
+All Board members shall have access to senior management, with the expectation that such contact would be minimally disruptive to the business operations of the Company.
 The Chief Executive Officer is encouraged to invite to Board meetings senior managers who can provide additional insight into business matters being discussed and those with high future potential who should be given personal exposure to members of the Board.

 It is normally expected that information regarding the Company's business and affairs will be provided to the Board by the Company's management and the Company's outside advisors.
 However, the Board (as an entity) has the authority to retain and consult with outside financial, legal or other advisors of its choice as it deems appropriate, with funding provided by the Company.

 At each meeting of the Board, the agenda shall include time at the end of the meeting for an executive session with only independent Board members.
 The executive sessions shall be chaired by the Chairman (if the Chairman is an independent director) or the Lead Independent Director.
 In advance of such meetings the Chairman (if an independent director) and the Lead Independent Director shall communicate with non‑employee Board members to develop an agenda of issues for discussion in the executive session.